-The north room of the east wing formerly used for stenography is now used for classes of French and Spanish.
-All furniture in these rooms was of special design and finish.
+All original furniture in these rooms was of special design and finish.
 The chairs and desks were of heavy quartered oak, finely polished, and had bronze adjustable castings.
 The teachers' desk and chairs were made of very heavy dignified design and fashioned of the best oak.
 Chairs were beautifully upholstered in black leather.
 Many of these original pieces have had to be replaced, as time and wear have rendered them useless.
+However, a few of the fine old desks are in use.